-Jessica is currently Assistant Professor of Lighting, Sound & Projection Design at Weber State University in Ogden, UT.
+Jessica is Associate Professor of Theatre Design at Weber State University in Ogden, UT.
 She holds a BA from Hampshire College and a MFA from the University of Massachusetts Amherst.
 She is a member of United Scenic Artists 829.

-Jessica’s work as a designer has taken her to many venues in New York and around the country, with diverse projects in theatre, dance, and opera.
-New York designs include productions with La Mama Experimental Theatre Club, 59E59, Flux Theatre Ensemble, New Opera NYC, Alivewire Theatrics, The Adjusted Realists, Red Fern Theatre, Castillo Theatre, Two Headed Calf, Midlantic Theatre, SoHo Rep, Heiress Productions, Cloud City, Dixon Place, The Exchange / Orchard Project, and Epic Theatre Ensemble Education Programs.
+Jessica’s work as a designer has taken her to many venues in New York and around the country, with diverse projects in theatre, dance, and opera, with a focus on developing new work.
+New York designs include productions with La Mama Experimental Theatre Club, 59E59, A.R.T New York Theatres, HERE Arts Center, Flux Theatre Ensemble, New Opera NYC, The Adjusted Realists, Red Fern Theatre, Castillo Theatre, Two Headed Calf, SoHo Rep, Cloud City, Dixon Place, The Exchange / Orchard Project, and Epic Theatre Ensemble Education Programs.
 She is the resident lighting designer with SB Dance in Salt Lake City, and a frequent sound & lighting designer at Salt Lake Acting Company.
 She has worked as an assistant or associate designer at Hartford Stage, Westport Country Playhouse, and Barrington Stage Company.
 Jessica has also served as a lecturer or guest designer at Hampshire College, Endicott College, Amherst College, Smith College and Yale University.

 Jessica has presented her work domestically and internationally.
 She was an invited symposium speaker at the CrisisART festival in Arezzo, Italy, (2014 and 2016) to discuss theatre and social change from a designer’s point of view.
 She was a lighting symposium panelist at the Prague Quadrennial in the Czech Republic (2015) regarding best practices designing devised work.
 She was also a panelist at the Association for Theatre in Higher Education in Montreal, Canada, to talk about a full season of all new plays in a university setting (2015).
-She traveled to Taipei, Taiwan, to present her sound design work at the World Stage Design Conference (2017).
+She traveled to Taipei, Taiwan, to present her sound design work at the World Stage Design Conference (2017), and was a presenter in the lighting design poster session at the United States Institute for Theatre Technology conference (2018).
+Jessica was a speaker at TEDx Ogden : Illumination (2018), and she will speak on a lighting technology panel at the next USITT (2020).

-Awards include the New York State Decentralization of the Arts Award (2008) for her theatre work in underserved rural communities, the Weber State Hemingway New Faculty Award (2014), the Weber State Outstanding Mentor Award for the College of Arts and Humanities (2016), and the Design Arts Utah Juror’s Award Winner (2016).
+Awards include the New York State Decentralization of the Arts Award (2008) for her theatre work in underserved rural communities, the Weber State Hemingway New Faculty Award (2014), the Weber State Outstanding Mentor Award for the College of Arts and Humanities (2016 & 2019), the Design Arts Utah Juror’s Award Winner (2016), the Weber State George & Beth Lowe Innovative Teaching Award (2018), the Lindquist Creative Fellowship (2018), the Browning Center for Design Fellowship (2019).

-In the past four years, Jessica has written or co-written over $250,000 worth of successful grants from university and private sources for research, travel, and new technology for her design programs.
+In the past six years, Jessica has written or co-written over $400,000 worth of successful grants from university and private sources for research, travel, and new technology for her design programs.

 Jessica’s design students have also received university, regional and national recognition.